Are you ready to get down with some super interesting fun facts about hair?

 62. The average lifespan of a strand of hair is 4-7 years.

-63. The natural part is caused by a condition called a hair stream.
-It refers to the effect that is created when hair follicles slope in the same direction.
+63. The natural part is caused by hair streams on the scalp.
+This refers to the effect created when hair follicles slope in the same direction.
 When two hair streams slope in opposite directions, a natural part occurs.

 65. Facial hair grows faster than any other type of body hair.